adityasr17/xss-validator/README.md

 - Occurs when user input is immediately reflected in the response
 - Common in search boxes, error messages, and form validation
 - Example: `https://example.com/search?q=<script>alert('XSS')</script>`
+- The scanner tests GET parameters and form inputs for immediate reflection

-#### Stored XSS
+#### Stored XSS (Persistent XSS)

-- User input is stored and later displayed to other users
+- User input is stored on the server and later displayed to users
-- Found in comments, user profiles, and message boards
+- Found in comments, user profiles, message boards, and review sections
-- More dangerous as it affects multiple users
+- More dangerous as it can affect multiple users over time

-#### DOM-based XSS

-- Occurs entirely in the browser's DOM
-- JavaScript reads from unsafe sources (URL fragments, etc.)
-- Requires browser automation to detect effectively
+- The scanner submits payloads with unique identifiers and revisits pages to verify persistence

+### How Stored XSS Detection Works

+1. **Identification**: Scanner identifies forms with fields likely to store data (comment, message, review, etc.)
+2. **Submission**: Unique payloads are submitted to these forms
+3. **Verification**: Scanner revisits the same page and related pages to check if the payload persists
+4. **Detection**: If the unique payload appears on a subsequent visit, Stored XSS is confirmed

 ### Common Vulnerable Parameters